-You probably know that Medicare coverage is available to individuals 65 or older.
-You might know that there is also Medicare coverage available for people with disabilities.
+You probably know that Medicare coverage is available to people age 65 or older.
+You may also know that Medicare coverage is available for people with disabilities.

 Medicare disability coverage doesn’t have an age requirement.
 You can get Medicare coverage as long as you have a disability and have been approved for SSDI.

-Yes, as long as you’ve been approved for SSDI.
-You’ll be automatically enrolled at the start of your 25th month of receiving benefits.
-You’ll receive your card in the mail during your 22nd month of SSDI benefits.
-Once you’re eligible, you’ll have coverage from Medicare parts A and B. Parts A and B are known as original Medicare.
+Once you’ve been approved for SSDI, you’ll be automatically enrolled at the start of your 25th month of receiving benefits.
+You’ll receive your Medicare card in the mail during your 22nd month of SSDI benefits.
+Once you’re eligible, you’ll have coverage from Medicare parts A and B, also known as original Medicare.

 - Medicare Part A (hospital insurance).
 Part A is used to pay for hospital stays and other types of short-term patient care, such as skilled nursing facilities.
 People generally don’t pay a premium for Part A coverage.

-- Days 1–60: No fee.
-After the deductible is met, inpatient stays will be completely covered until the 60th day in each period.
+- Days 1–60: after the deductible has been met, inpatient stays will be completely covered until the 60th day the benefit period

-- Days 91+: $704 per day coinsurance until you reach your lifetime reserve limit (60 days for a lifetime).
+- Day 91 and above: $742 per day coinsurance until you exhaust your lifetime reserve days (60 days for a lifetime)

-- After 60 reserve days: You pay all costs.
+- After 60 lifetime reserve days: you pay all costs

 You might be eligible for assistance paying your premiums, deductibles, coinsurance, or copayments.

-There are currently four Medicare savings plans available to help cover these costs:
+There are currently four Medicare savings programs available to help cover these costs: